Amazon China: Termination

-Amazon.com Inc. announced in 2019 that it would close down their business in China by the 18 July 2019 to focus on cross-border selling to Chinese consumers.
-Amazon China faced tough competition as the rivals like Alibaba started to gain more popularity.
-They struggled for many years to gain traction and eventually stopped growing.
-According to Ker Zheng, a marketing specialist at Azoya, they had little competitive advantage in China compared to the other countries they were operating in.
+Amazon.com Inc. announced in 2019 that it would close down its business in China by 18 July 2019 to focus on cross-border selling to Chinese consumers.
+Amazon China faced tough competition as rivals like Alibaba started to gain more popularity.
+Amazon struggled for many years to gain traction and eventually stopped growing.
+According to Ker Zheng, a marketing specialist at Azoya, Amazon had little competitive advantage in China compared to the other countries they were operating in.
+Amazon faced tough competition from not only Alibaba but also other domestic e-commerce entities that are popular in China, including Tmall and JD.com.
+Shoppers, however, will still be able to order goods from the global store that appeared when customers tried to access the Amazon China site.
+It also continued to operate its cloud business in China.
+After 2019, Amazon shifted focus to Kindle and global seller support for Chinese exporters.
+Sellers who were interested in selling outside of China were still able to sell to buyers outside of the country.
+Amazon showed interest in investing in China when, in 2004, Amazon purchased a local online book site called Joyo.com.
 According to iResearch China, Amazon's market share was less than 1% when they decided to shut down as Amazon China.
 Amazon continues to offer limited services in China, like Amazon Prime, but without the on-demand video benefits.
 Customers can still enter the webpage amazon.cn, but can only access products imported from Amazon sites located overseas.
 This includes the US, UK, Germany or Japan.
 Vendors located in China however are still able to sell their products to consumers overseas and there are estimated about 200,000 Chinese sellers active on Amazon, selling to overseas buyers, especially in the US.

 On 2 June 2022, Amazon announced that it would stop the operation of Kindle e-bookstore in China on 30 June 2023.